 I used to run a salad farm with my husband, and one of our specialties was edible flowers, which we sold to restaurants for use in cooking.
 Cornflowers – grown without pesticides and herbicides – are edible to humans and are often used as a garnish for desserts.

 If your pup has eaten a cornflower, it’s important to make sure of the identification of the plant.
 While there aren’t many true-blue flowers, there are a couple of lookalikes that may also have escaped from gardens or flower farms.

 Nigella damascene (Love-in-a-mist) has fine, ferny foliage.
 While it has no reported toxicity, it’s not listed as safe, either.
-Borago officinalis, or borage, also has blue flowers, but these are star-shaped, and the leaves are broad.
-However, it can cause vomiting and salivation if eaten, so double-check that your pup has definitely eaten cornflower, not borage.
+It doesn’t tend to grow wild but is popular in gardens and flower farms.
+Borago officinalis, or borage, grows wild in hedgerows and field-edges and also has blue flowers.
+Borage flowers are star-shaped, and the leaves are broad and hairy.
+While borage flowers are edible for humans, they can cause vomiting and salivation if eaten by dogs, so double-check that your pup has definitely eaten cornflower, not borage.

 Another plant that commonly gets confused with cornflower is coneflower – not because they look alike, but because the names sound so similar.
 Coneflower (Echinacea) plants are tall, with large, daisy-like flowers in purple, white, or a range of other colors.
 Unlike daisies, whose petals face upward, the coneflower petals droop downwards, giving it the name.

 Are Cornflowers Poisonous To Dogs?